MTV Europe Music Awards: 2000–2004

 2002: One of the highlights was the offer made by host Puff Daddy giving away a lush ring to the first woman to undress on stage.
 A lady took the stage take off her clothes and won the ring.
 When Moby came on stage to collect the award for Best Website he wished the best wishes to Eminem, showing that he bore no grudge after the confrontation on the 2002 MTV Video Music Awards.
 Robbie Williams and Whitney Houston performed their songs "Feel" and "Whatchulookinat" for the first time ever.
 Enrique Iglesias performed an acoustic version of his single "Maybe" and then a rock version of the track "Love to See You Cry" done to the music of Billy Idol's "White Wedding".

 2003: During the pre-show, Christina Aguilera refused to walk the red carpet if Kelly Osbourne, a guest VJ for the event, was present.
-Kelly responded by calling Aguilera's music "crap" and saying she was a "cow."
+Kelly responded by calling Aguilera's music "crap" and saying she was a "cow".
 Later, a skit was aired of Christina Aguilera throwing darts at a board decorated with a picture of Kelly Osbourne.
-This irked the Ozzy offspring, who voiced her disapproval when she came onstage to present an award.
+This irked Osbourne, who voiced her disapproval when she came onstage to present an award.
 Kelly stated, "If Christina Aguilera has to resort to throwing darts at my head after everything she's achieved and everything she's done, then she's a really sad, sorry person".
 Aguilera later retorted with a voice of mock sympathy, saying "Honey, if you can dish it out, you've got to learn how to take it back".

 During Travis' performance of "The Beautiful Occupation" an assembly of nude protesters marched onstage with signs that covered their private areas.
 At the end of the song, they lifted the signs.
 While near at the end of performing "Baby Boy", Beyoncé and Sean Paul both were up on stage when their backing track suffered a technical difficulty.
 This went on for a near minute in which both artist and dancers exited the stage while the error went on.
 This also left confusion among presenter Christina Aguilera, who walked on stage to continue hosting which ended the backing track error.
 Both artists later decided to retake the performance again.
 The retake would later replace re-airings of the show and would be the first show to extend time with this retake.

 2004: The show was held at Tor di Valle Racecourse in Rome.
 The outdoor stage was situated in front of the Colosseum, where artists such as Eminem, Franz Ferdinand, Beastie Boys, and Anastacia performed to an attendance of over 400,000 people.
 Outkast received both Best Song and Best Video for their track "Hey Ya!".
 Other multiple winners include Usher and Muse with two awards each.
 Presenters on the night included Jamelia, Alicia Keys, N.E.R.D, Naomi Campbell, Andre 3000, Kid Rock and Kanye West.